-Drones like those available at the mall or a hobby shop are covered by a 1981 Federal Aviation Administration ‘Advisory Circular’.
+Drones like those available at the mall or a hobby shop such as the DJI Mavic Mini are covered by a 1981 Federal Aviation Administration ‘Advisory Circular’.
 The advisory was intended for model airplanes and other flying remote control gizmos.

 The advisory cautions against flight over 400 feet and recommends notification of airports and control towers when flying within 3 miles of an airport.